 CEREC crowns typically range from $500 to $1,500, although every patient’s needs are different.
 By comparison, traditional dental crowns can easily cost double that, especially by the time office visits and lost work time are factored in!

 Ask Your Dentist About CEREC Today

-Whether you want veneers to brighten your smile or need a crown to help you protect that tender tooth, CEREC could be the best option for you.
+Whether you want veneers to brighten your smile or need a crown to help you protect that tender tooth, CEREC technology could be the best option for you.
 Talk to Dr. Pat Crawford of Kenosha, Wisconsin, about your options, and be “on your merry way” in no time.